The wheats, barleys and oats – known together as corn or cereal crops – are the mainstay of the croplands.

+Some of the first to be grown here in the neolithic and bronze ages, such as emmer wheat, are either absent now or very rare.
 Today, barley, wheat and oat, in that order, are the main arable crops in this region – arable meaning they are grown on ploughed land – and usually sown each year.
 Right through the 1800s, and for much of the 1900s, they were still grown as the main source of food for people and farm animals.

 Yet the croplands produce good cereals – high yielding due to the long drawn-out phasing of the crop over the cool summer, the high total solar income between April and September and the general absence of drought and nutrient deficiency.

 The Living Field garden grows a set of six to eight cereals each year, including the older emmer, spelt, rye, bere barley and black oat, contrasting with modern varieties of wheat, barley and oat.

 Spelt Triticum spelta is thought to have arrived later than the emmer and bread wheats, and like the emmer is no longer grown here.
 Its flour or finished products are imported for bread or crackers.
 The plant is much like emmer in germination, growth rate and height.
-It too falls over.

 The cereals grown in the Garden are all spring-germinating, grow quickly and mature in September.
 They germinate within days of being moistened, and spend their first few weeks in a glasshouse to ensure we have enough plants and to avoid early problems with grazing animals.